mr-tousif/Computational_Physics/README.md

 # Programs

-This notebook will help you to understand how to compute the sum of almost any kind of series.
-The syntax is very simple.
-As an example here I listed Arithmetic series, Geometic series and factoral series.
-Feel free to use it for your project.
+All these notebooks will help you to understand some of the basic prgrams in python.
+The syntax is very simple.Feel free to use it.